-I started making this marinara over the summer.
+I started making this Homemade Crock Pot Marinara Sauce over the summer.
 Now, you don’t have to start that early.
 I was processing the home-grown summer tomatoes before they went bad.
 This is a great way to use up all those tomatoes.
 But, if you don’t have any home-grown tomatoes, or if you want to start this in the winter, use canned tomatoes , they’ll work perfectly.

 It was too hot to cook the tomatoes inside, so we started them on the grill.
 I cut each in half and put them in a large ovenproof casserole dish.
 I don’t bother to peel them before hand either.
 As they cook down, the peels come off and float to the top.
 When they do, fish them out with tongs, a slotted spoon, or your fingers (watch out, it’ll be hot!).

 I cooked the tomatoes down to about half of what was there to begin with.
 Let them cool, and then I froze them.
 A few months later (or just a couple days ago) I decided to use the cooked down tomatoes in marinara.
 And, this is a great marinara sauce!
 It’s so easy because it’s done in the crock-pot.
 Also, the sauce is really budget-friendly (even cheaper if you use tomatoes from the garden!).